The 6 Best Tools to Read and Calculate Exchange Rates

 Help Your Money Go Further

 The base exchange rate isn’t likely to be the exchange rate that you get when you’re sending money overseas.
 Banks add on fees and apply a poorer exchange rate so your money doesn’t go as far.
-We’ve got a helpful tool that tells you exactly how much a recipient will get once you take all of the fees and exchange rates into account.
+We’ve got a helpful tool that can tell you how much a recipient will get once you take all of the fees and exchange rates into account.
 Even better, we compare specialist money transfer companies who will almost always provide a much better deal than your bank.
 That’s great for you, your recipient, and your pocket!

 Your currency knowledge centre